Updated: Jul 14

-So you’re 50 plus and have finished our 90 Day Body Reboot Challenge.
-You are off the sofa and back in the gym.
+So you’re 50 plus, you've had your vaccinations, the lockdown is ending and you're thinking about getting off your sofa and back into the gym.
 You've beginning to watch what you eat and you're starting to see the results.
 Now what?
 I know from personal experience that all this newfound discipline and focus can be hard to maintain if there is no reason beyond simply looking good.

 I don't train for fun.
 I train hard it, hurts.
 I'm 54 years old, and I don't care who you are, whether you have trained all your life or you've just got back into the gym, aches and pains whether injury-related or not are something you have to learn to live with.
 Something you have to learn to train around.
 It can be difficult to keep motivated.
 So what do you do?
 For some, the answer to this question is to start a new sport.